Donald Tusk set to take reins with pro-EU agenda in Poland

-Poland’s nationalist government is expected to fail in a last-ditch bid to stay in office on Monday, clearing the way for centrist Donald Tusk to assume power.
+Poland’s nationalist government failed in a last-ditch bid to stay in office on Monday, clearing the way for centrist Donald Tusk to assume power.

-Prime Minister Mateusz Morawiecki is all but certain to lose a confidence vote after his Law and Justice (PiS) party lost its majority in an October general election.
+Prime Minister Mateusz Morawiecki lost a confidence vote in parliament, as was expected after his Law and Justice (PiS) party lost its majority in an October general election.

 Mr Tusk, who is set to become prime minister for a second time after a 2007 to 2014 stint, has promised to repair Poland’s international standing and relations with the EU.